What are your psychotherapy fees?

 How and when do I pay?

 Fees are paid in full at the beginning of each session.
-Since I require a card on file prior to our first in-person session together, I use IVY Pay to securely store your card information and to collect swipe-free payment if you will be using a debit card, credit card, or flexible spending account (FSA/HSA) card.
+Since I require a card on file prior to our first session together, I use IVY Pay to securely store your card information and to collect swipe-free payment if you will be using a debit card, credit card, or flexible spending account (FSA/HSA) card.
 I also use IVY Pay to charge for late-cancellations and no-show appointments, per my office policy (more on these below).

 *Please note that I require a card on file whether or not you will be submitting payment with cash or check.
 I will only use this card for late cancellations and/or no-shows*